-This homemade hummus is smooth, creamy, and just like my Baba Ganoush is light on the tahini.
-If you hate it when hummus is overly earthy in flavor, partially due to tahini, partially due to adding earthy spices such as cumin, this recipe is for you.
-This creamy hummus is bright and light in flavor, and a perfect base for, well anything.
-Truth be told, I never feel great after I eat store bought hummus, and no wonder a lot of commercial hummus has extra stuff and oils added.
-Not extras added here.
+Truth be told, I never feel great after I eat store bought hummus, and no wonder a lot of commercial hummus has extra oils and preservatives added.
+No extras added here.
+Clean hummus made from scratch.
 This bright and creamy hummus comes together with just 5 ingredients, and has nothing extra.
 The only extra’s here are what you are going to top this dish with.
 Spoiler, this is the start of a hummus series.

 If you MUST remove it due to dietary restrictions then start small and add only 1 tbsp of olive oil, you can always add more.
 If you are trying to remove it because you want to make hummus now, and don’t want to buy it…just go buy it.